A Multiplicative Ergodic Theorem for Discontinuous Random Dynamical Systems and Applications: Introduction

 \section{Introduction}

 Multiplicative ergodic theorems (METs) provide a spectral theory for linear cocycles, which are often solution mappings for linear stochastic differential equations.
-This theorem provides a stochastic counterpart for deterministic linear algebra, with spectral objects such as invariant subspaces, exponential growth rate or Lyapunov exponents \cite{la}.
+The type of theorems provides a stochastic counterpart for deterministic linear algebra, with spectral objects such as invariant subspaces, exponential growth rate or Lyapunov exponents \cite{la}.
 These spectral objects establish a foundation for investigating nonlinear stochastic dynamical systems.

-METs for linear continuous cocycles have been summarized in \cite{la}, where the linear cocycles are required to be continuous in time variable $t$.
-These linear cocycles often come from the solution mappings of linear stochastic differential equations (SDE) with (Gaussian) Brownian motions; many authors have considered Lyapunov exponents for these equations \cite{rzh, epvw, mpvw}.
-METs for linear continuous cocycles in infinite dimensional space have recently been proved \cite{ll} (also see references therein).
-Lyapunov exponents for linear stochastic functional differential equations \cite{seam, ms1, ms2} and for linear systems with Poisson noise \cite{lb} have been also investigated.
+METs for linear cocycles have been summarized in \cite{la}, where these linear cocycles are required to be continuous in time variable $t$.
+These linear cocycles often come from the solution mappings of linear stochastic differential equations (SDE) with (Gaussian) Brownian motions; many authors have considered Lyapunov exponents for these equations, such as \cite{epvw, mpvw}.
+METs for linear cocycles with respect to time $t$ in infinite dimensional space have recently been proved in \cite{ll} (also see references therein).
+Lyapunov exponents for linear stochastic functional differential equations in \cite{seam, ms1, ms2} have been also investigated.

-However, METs for cocycles which are discontinuous (right-continuous with left limits or left-continuous with right limits) in $t$ are not available in literature.
-Although Mohammed and Scheutzow \cite{ms1} studied METs for linear stochastic functional differential equations driven by semimartingales for $t\in\mR_+$, they required that the martingale parts of these semimartingales are continuous in $t$.
+However, METs for two-sided linear cocycles which are discontinuous (right-continuous with left limits) in $t$ are not available in literature.
+Although Oseledet \cite{ose} deduced a MET for one-sided linear cocycles which were only measurable in time and satisfied two integrability conditions, these conditions were strong and not easy to justify.
+And Li-Blankenship \cite{lb} only studied Lyapunov exponents for one-sided linear systems with Poisson noise.
+Besides, Mohammed and Scheutzow \cite{ms1} studied a MET for linear stochastic functional differential equations driven by discontinuous semimartingales for $t\in\mR_+$.
+There, they required that the martingale parts of these semimartingales were continuous in $t$.

-In this paper, we study METs for discontinuous cocycles with two-sided time $\R$.
-These cocycles have countable jump discontinuities in time.
-In fact, we not only generalize METs in \cite{la}, but also remove the continuity assumption in \cite{ms1}.

-It is worth mentioning that a major source of discontinuous cocycles are solution mappings, after a perfection procedure \cite{sc,ks}, of stochastic differential equations with L\'evy processes.
-To consider these cocycles with two-sided time $\R$, we define L\'evy processes for two-sided time (i.e., we give a definition of the L\'evy processes for $t\leq 0$).
-Protter \cite{p1} did this by using shift operators.
-We use a different definition appropriate for studying METs (See Section \ref{levypro2} for details).